 - Cape Town

 You can visit the Burchmores website and search for vehicles based on make, model, location and price range.
-It is a good idea to contact Burchmores for more information on vehicles that are available and to view and inspect vehicles that you may be interested in at www.burchmores.co.za.
+However it is a good idea to contact Burchmores for more information on vehicles that are available and to view and inspect vehicles that you may be interested in at www.burchmores.co.za.

-What to keep in mind when purchasing a repossessed vehicle
+What to keep in mind when purchasing a bank repossessed car

 There are several disadvantages and advantages to buying a repossessed vehicle after a normal second hand vehicle or brand new car.
 You should keep these in mind when you make your choice.